How to Choose the Right Uptime Monitor in 2026

 Should I use UptimeRobot or look at alternatives?

 UptimeRobot Free has been personal-use-only since late 2024.
 If your site earns money or represents a business, you cannot use UptimeRobot Free without violating the Terms of Service.
-Velprove Free includes 10 monitors, a browser login monitor, and commercial use at no cost.
+Velprove Free includes 10 monitors total, one of which can be a browser login monitor, plus commercial use at no cost.
 UptimeRobot's paid tiers (Solo $9 annual, Team $38 annual, Enterprise $69 annual) remain commercial-use-allowed.
 The full UptimeRobot commercial-use breakdown is covered in our dedicated comparison.

 What's the cheapest uptime monitoring tool?